spember/spring-shoestore/README.md

 ### Use Cases

-* Add new Inventory from Shipment (store inventory as lists in redis)
+* Add new Inventory from Shipment (store inventory as sets in redis)
 * Customer Places Order ()
 * List SKUs